wokkevd/cloud-native-track-integrated-exercise/README.md

 3. put some config/secrets in configmaps/secrets (an easy target is background color)

+4. Do not forget about resource requests and limits and of course liveness and readiness checks!

-4. everything should be deployable using a *single* YAML:
+5. everything should be deployable using a *single* YAML:

 ```
 oc apply -f your_yaml_file.yaml
 ```

-5. any changes pushed to your GitHub repository should trigger a new build and deploy
+6. any changes pushed to your GitHub repository should trigger a new build and deploy

 Once you are ready, post the link to you fork in the Slack channel so everybody